Sparthuus/CySpark/README.md

 ## Instructions
-Options forbidden : `hvb all` ; `hvb indiv` ; `hva all` ; `hvb indiv`
+Options forbidden : `hvb all` ; `hvb indiv` ; `hva all` ; `hvb indiv` Before, make sure to use Linux or to have downloaded a Linux terminal

 ### Instructions to compil and use of the programm :
 - In the terminal : ` ddd`